 Adele Gomez the Head Teacher of the Santo Su Nursery School, Brufut with her Year 1 pupils.

 Why support GSS?
-Here are six good reasons:
+Here are some good reasons:

 2. We are training teachers to become excellent.
 GSS operates one of the most advanced teacher training programs in the country through regular 2-dqy workshops and ‘on the job’ follow up coaching from a team of 3 trained coach/inspectors who visit the schools.
 We also pay for the most promising trainees to qualify at Gambia College.
 This program is run by our project leader who is one of the foremost ECD educators in The Gambia.

+UN SDG Indicator 4.2.1.
 Importantly, we are now assessing the development of each child over their career at pre-primary through the adoption of the UNICEF ECDI2030 (Early Child Development Index).
-After a successful pilot last term (Term3 2023-24), this will be rolled out to all schools.
+After a successful pilot, this is being rolled out at all the schools and the results included in our termly reports.

 5. Successful partnering.
 GSS recognises the importance of building partnerships with charities with similar or complimentary aims.
 We also work particularly closely with the Ministry of Basic & Secondary Education (MoBSE).

-We have built a platform from which we intend to scale the project and make a significant contribution to ECD provision in The Gambia.
+We have built a platform from which we intend to scale the project and make a significant contribution to early years education provision in The Gambia.